sso233x/Capstone-Project/README.md

 **The backend will use localhost:5000 and the frontend will use localhost:3000**

-1. ### Navigate to the Back-End first cd backend
+1. ### Navigate to the Back-End first cd Capstone/backend

+   ### Seed Database
+   python3 seed.py

    ### To Start
-   flask run/python app.py (could be python3 app.py)
+   flask run/python3 app.py (could be python app.py)

-2. ### Navigate to the Front-End
+1. ### Navigate to the Front-End
    cd frontend

    ### To Start
-   npm start

-   (make sure you are using Node version 20 before you start)
+   (make sure you are using Node version 20 before you start, nvm use 20) npm start

 ### The app will then start in your browser.

-**I have made a couple users along with one admin.
-Feel free to register your own membership or here are their emails and passwords for logging in:**
+**The seed.py will add an admin and two members, along with three classes**

 ### Admin-
 email: admin@example.com
-password: adminpassword
+password: admin123

-### User1-
+### Member1-
-email: dog@email.com
+email: member1@example.com
-password: dogdog
+password: member123

-### User2-
+### Member2-
-email: cat@email.com
+email: member2@example.com
-passowrd: catcat
+passowrd: member123

-### User3-
-email: fish@gmail.com
-password: fishfish